furynet/gridiron/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gridiron-zone/gridiron)](https://goreportcard.com/report/github.com/gridiron-zone/gridiron)
 [![Forum](https://img.shields.io/discourse/https/forum.irisnet.org/topics.svg)](https://forum.irisnet.org/)

-GRID network (a.k.a.
-GRIDnet) aims to establish a technology foundation to facilitate construction of next-generation distributed applications.
-By incorporating a comprehensive service infrastructure and an enhanced IBC protocol into the Tendermint & Cosmos stack, GRIDnet enables service interoperability as well as token transfers across an internet of blockchains.
+GRID aims to establish a technology foundation for the FURY Network, to facilitate the construction of the next-generation of distributed sports and gaming applications.
+By incorporating a comprehensive service infrastructure and an enhanced IBC protocol into the Tendermint & Cosmos stack, GRID enables service interoperability as well as token transfers across an internet of blockchains.

-As the centerpiece of GRIDnet, GRID Hub (a.k.a.
-GRIDhub) will be the first regional hub connecting to the main Cosmos Hub, thus making GRIDnet an inseparable part of the whole Cosmos network.
+As the centerpiece of the FURY Network, GRID (a.k.a.
+GRIDhub) will be the first dedicated sports and gaming hub connecting to the main Cosmos Hub, thus making GRID and the FURY Network an inseparable part of the whole Cosmos network.

-## GRID Hub Mainnet
+## GRID Testnet

-To join the mainnet, follow [this guide](https://www.irisnet.org/docs/get-started/mainnet.html).
+To join the mainnet, follow [this guide](https://www.irisnet.org/docs/get-started/testnet.html).

 ## Install